xcat2/xcat-core/docs/source/guides/admin-guides/manage_clusters/common/deployment/syncfile/syncfile_synclist_file.rst

 The path_of_dst_file* should be the full path of the destination file on target node.
 Please make sure path_of_dst_file* is not a existing directory on target node, otherwise, the file sync with ``updatenode -r /usr/bin/scp`` or ``xdcp -r /usr/bin/scp`` will fail.

 The path_of_dst_directory should be the full path of the destination directory.
-Please make sure *eth_of_dst_directory is not a existing file on target node, otherwise, the file sync with ``updatenode -r /usr/bin/scp`` or ``xdcp -r /usr/bin/scp`` will fail.
+Please make sure path_of_dst_directory is not a existing file on target node, otherwise, the file sync with ``updatenode -r /usr/bin/scp`` or ``xdcp -r /usr/bin/scp`` will fail.

 Since the synclist file is for common purpose, the target node need not be configured in it.